kobotoolbox/kpi/docs/kpi-asset-flow-incident-notes.md

 backend class (see `kpi/deployment_backends/openrosa_backend.py`, notably `redeploy`).

+## Updated evidence from the incident report

+The latest field report contradicts the initial hypothesis that the organization record is missing:

+* `GET /api/v2/organizations/orggEoXcwRkY2nzHY6HzboVR/` returns **200 OK** with a
+  complete organization payload.
+* `GET /api/v2/organizations/orggEoXcwRkY2nzHY6HzboVR/assets/` returns **200 OK**
+  with an **empty result set** (`count: 0`).
+* The global list (`GET /api/v2/assets/?q=asset_type:survey`) returns **500**.

+Given those observations, the failure is not caused by the organization record being missing.
+The failure is more likely tied to **per-asset organization membership lookups or serializer assumptions** for assets that are included in the global list.

-## Why asset listing can fail under the incident conditions
+## Why asset listing can fail under the incident conditions (revised)

 ### The crash point